GE, Alstom land $5.6 billion deals to supply Indian railway

 "In most of our growth markets, localisation is typically a key part of any infrastructure deal we do," Jamie Miller, chief executive officer of GE Transportation, told Reuters on Monday.

-GE and Alstom won against competition from rival manufacturers such as Canada's Bombardier Inc (BBDb.TO) and Germany's Siemens (SIEGn.DE).
+GE and Alstom won against competition from rival manufacturers such as Canada's Bombardier Inc and Germany's Siemens.

 Keen to upgrade the country's creaking infrastructure, Prime Minister Narendra Modi's government has said it will invest $137 billion on its railways by 2020.